Museum of the City of New York: Notable exhibitions

 From October 2004 through July 2009, Perform was the only permanent exhibition in New York City focused on theater in New York.
 It included objects ranging from Bill "Bojangles" Robinson's tap shoes to advertising materials from Avenue Q.

 Until September 15, 2019, the exhibition "In the Dugout with Jackie Robinson: An Intimate Portrait of a Baseball Legend" was on display.
 In honor of the centennial of Robinson's birth, the exhibition featured memorabilia, rare footage, and published magazines of the Robinson family.

 In February 2020, the exhibit "City/Game: Basketball in New York" opened.
 The exhibit explored the history of basketball in New York City, including players like Kareem Abdul-Jabbar and Bob Douglass.

+In 2026, the museum hosted a handmade model of New York City made by truck driver Joe Macken, which had gone viral on TikTok.